DennisDreissen/WebDAVKit/README.md

 ### Download

-Downloads a resource to the disk and return a URL.
+Downloads a resource to the disk and returns a URL.
 Useful to download larger files which can't be held in memory.

 ```swift
 let response = try await client.download(path: "folder/example.jpg")